 MENG 26600.
 Electronic and Quantum Materials for Technology.
 100 Units.

-This is a one-quarter introductory course on the science and engineering of electronic and quantum materials.
+This is an introductory course on the science and engineering of electronic and quantum materials.
 The intended audience is upper-level undergraduate students and first-year graduate students in Molecular Engineering and other related fields, including Chemistry and Physics.
 We will learn the basics of electrical and optical properties of electronic materials, including semiconductors, metals, and insulators starting from a simple band picture, and will discuss how these materials enable modern electronic and optoelectronic devices and circuitry.
 We will also explore the modern synthesis techniques for these materials and the effects of reduced dimensions and emergent quantum properties.
-No comprehensive exposure to quantum mechanics, thermodynamics, or advanced mathematical skills will be assumed, even though working knowledge of these topics will be helpful.

 Equivalent Course(s): CHEM 39300, MENG 36600